stmilne/icds_docs/docs/04_SubmittingJobs.md

  - Provide a framework for starting, executing, and monitoring work on the set of allocated compute resources
  - Arbitrate contention for resources by managing a queue of pending work

+> [!WARNING]
+> Do not perform computationally intensive tasks on submit nodes.
+Submit a resource request via Slurm for computational resources so your computational task can be performed on a compute node.

 ### Slurm Resource Directives